JamesAnthonyLow/JustChromeIt/README.md

 **The script uses the command "Google Chrome" as the BROWSER variable.
 This is the command that points to chrome in UNIX if you installed with brew.
 If "open -a "Google Chrome"" doesn't work on your system all you need to do is find a working BROWSER that can open html from the command line and replace "Google Chrome" in the script.

+*** just added a self-install/chmod ability .
+Now the script should chmod and symlink itself if you just run it inside the cloned directory "./chrome"

 : )